a-b-street/docs/book/src/project/hiring.md

 - Ideally this contract would be full-time (35-40 hours a week) for about 6 months -- so that's about $5,000 per month.
 - Can't offer any benefits, sorry -- we're not a company yet!
 - Remote only.
-Anywhere in the world is fine, but most of us are in Seattle (PST).
+Anywhere in the world is fine.
+The main person you'd be collaborating with is in the UK.

 If we can figure out how to financially sustain ourselves, this could become a permanent position, but don't count on it.